 Where and How to Find a Student Job

 There are plenty of ways to go about student jobs in Germany.
-If you don't know where to look for a role, here are three of the most common places where your skills and expertise can be useful.
+If you don't know where to look for a role, here are the most common places where your skills and expertise can be useful.

 University Career Centers